robinhoodis/example.com/docs/class2/module1/lab08/lab08.rst

    <a href="https://devcentral.f5.com/d/icontrolr-rest-api-user-guide-version-1300-241" target="_blank">More information on the BIG-IP REST interface</a>

-.. note::  **If you recall from the previous exercise, we have already enabled Config Sync on BIG-IP DNS.
-Due to this, all of our iControlREST configuration changes will be performed only on gtm1.site1 as they will become automatically synchronized with gtm1.site2**
+.. note::  **Config Sync has been enabled in previous lab tasks.
+Due to this, all of the iControlREST configuration changes will be performed only on gtm1.site1 as they will become automatically synchronized with gtm1.site2**